MediaComem/comem-devmobil/subjects/rxjs/README.md

 To follow along the examples of this subject, here is what you need to do:

-1. Create a new directory in your `dfa-course` main directory.
+1. Create a new directory somewhere in your filesystem.
 Let's call it `rxjs`
 1. Create those files in this new `rxjs` directory:
   - An `index.html` file with [minimal markup][htmlshell],
   - A blank `script.js`